ianlibasora/Chess-Game/README.md

 ## WIP

-If run with argument "1":
-- Rule checking will be ignored ie players may move at their own will.
-This includes illegal moves.
-- Team checking however will remain in effect.

 ### Planned:
 - Log win/loss of session
-- Allowing rematch # maybe
 - Movement assist (highlight available movements of piece) # maybe
 - Advanced rules: Promotion, # castling/en passent maybe

 ### To-do:
-- Promotion, with choice
 - Check/Stale mate response

 ### Done: